How to Fix “Cannot resize GIF” Error in Discord?

 Cannot Resize GIF Error Message

-To resize your GIF for emojis and fix the error message in question, follow the instructions down below:
+To resize your GIF for emojis and fix the error, follow these steps:

 1. First, open the EZGIF website on your browser by clicking here.